-ASI-member PDC is one of the largest design and steel detailing companies servicing the mining, oil and gas, process and industrial sectors.
-The company has developed a unique 3D modeling process that leverages the full capabilities of Building Information Modeling (BIM) and integrates the capabilities of leading software products such as ProSteel, Tekla, Strucad and Autodesk Navisworks.
+PDC developed a unique 3D modeling process that leverages the full capabilities of Building Information Modeling (BIM) and integrates the capabilities of leading software products such as ProSteel, Tekla, Strucad and Autodesk Navisworks.

 The proprietary BIM system enabled PDC to provide accurate, fully-intelligent 3D models of project structures that could be utilised during the design and construction phases, saving up to 50 percent of the time spent in the design and detailing phase and achieving significant cost and schedule savings during construction.